 The device tries to always send the latest position.
-All the messages that could not been submitted to the server are lost due to the lack of connectivity.
-The messages that reach the server could trigger Live Events if matching any condition set in the Event Rules.
+All the messages that could not be submitted to the server are lost due to the lack of connectivity.
+The messages that reach the server could trigger Live Events if they match any condition set in the Event Rules.

 Devices with buffering support

-For this kind of devices exist at least two common scenarios:
+For this kind of device, there exists at least two common scenarios:

 - Send reports in time order: The device sends up buffered data in a time sequence.
 Sends the oldest data first as fast as it can to the server.
-In this scenario all Live Events will be executed if matching a predefined condition/s.
-This is usually not a default mode, and only supported by some trackers.
+In this scenario, all Live Events will be executed if matching a predefined condition(s).
+This is usually not a default mode and it's only supported by some trackers.

 Example of a configuration tool for a Teltonika device that supports sending messages in order (older first):

-How does reports handle buffered and live data?
+How do reports handle buffered and live data?